St. Andrew’s Episcopal School

 Developing the Brand

-Our Brand Consulting group developed a comprehensive brand identity system for the new student center.
+Our Brand Communication and Design group developed a comprehensive brand identity system for the new student center.

 The team studied the competitive landscape to identify opportunities for differentiation and focused on the episcopal shield to create new academic and athletic brand identities that convey a sense of heritage and educational quality.
 The identities were then incorporated into multiple aspects including collateral materials, wayfinding and branded signage.